-Walking around the elegant rooms of the hotel including public spaces and the manicured courtyards is like walking into history, with precious stones and antique pieces of furniture contrasting exceptionally modern features and brightly colored wall.
+Walking around the elegant rooms of the hotel including public spaces and the manicured courtyards is like walking into history, with precious stones and antique pieces of furniture contrasting exceptionally modern features and brightly colored walls.
 Here is where history meets luxury.

 Rates start from 180 USD breakfast included

 Imagine living in a Monastery, surrounded by thick ancient walls impregnated with history and culture and glittered with beauty and luxury.
 Belmond is a guarantee of excellence.
 Be reassured you will have a lifetime experience in their unique hotel in Cuzco.
 They know how to make it magic.
-It goes without saying that the dining offer is top notch as well.
+It goes without saying that the dining offer is top-notch as well.

 Rates from 385 USD